-Teaching culture is a complex task.
 Culture is neither monolithic nor static.
 It is multiple, dynamic, and political.
 In order to understand the complex dynamic nature of culture, it is helpful to draw on the concepts of discourse and identity.

 Sociolinguist James Gee refers to Discourse with a capital "D" as "ways of combining and integrating language, actions, interactions, ways of thinking, believing, valuing and using various symbols, tools and objects to enact a particular sort of socially recognizable identity".
-Gee uses the term Identity to mean " a socially situated identity, the kind of person one is seeking to be enact here and now"
+Gee uses the term Identity to mean " a socially situated identity, the kind of person one is seeking to be enact here and now".
+A person might talk, act, and interact in such a way that he or she would get recognized as a corporate lawyer in one context, while this same individual in another context would talk, act and interact completely differently to be a subservient spouse.
+Discourse is inherently political as it distributes particular beliefs, assumptions, social goods, social relations of power, and hierarchical structure in society.
 A particular discourse can be used as an invisible "theory" to control peoples' minds as to what is a normal and appropriate way of thinking and behaving in a particular sociopolitical setting.